DecafFries/Case-study-How-does-a-bike-share-navigate-speedy-success/README.md

-# GDAC Case Study 1: How does a bike-share navigate speedy success?
+# GDAC Case Study: How does a bike-share navigate speedy success?
 This repository keeps track of my progress in completing Google Data Analytics Professional Certificate Capstone case study 1: "How does a bike-share navigate speedy success?"

 ## I. Ask